STRATIMADMIN/stratim-playbooks/volume-one/readme.md

 #### Future Services

 Our transportation and parking services are the the first of many fleet services will we offer as the **STRATIM Essentials** brand expands and grows.
 We will build out a full suite of services to complement our software and to enable our customers run highly efficient fleets at scale.

 #### Why Essentials?

 **STRATIM Essentials** are the first fully native fleet services in The **STRATIM Marketplace**.
 They have been built alongside the platform to rethink how modern fleets can run at optimum efficiency without being weighed down by legacy systems.
 Which means a modern on-demand workforce paid per job rather than per hour... \[insert more examples here\]

 **STRATIM Essentials** plays an extremely important role in the business in three ways:

 1. **Premium **- It’s the best in the game - it goes above and beyond to delight our customers and through this it grows the business.
 2. **Enabler** - Our Essentials business is a key driver of growth at the company. **STRATIM Essentials **success is powered by the **STRATIM Platform **and in turn it’s success enables the company to build out more technology making the **STRATIM Platform** stronger.
 3. **Flagbearer** - It’s the ultimate case study for Vendors - it is our most effective tool to convince third party Vendors to become customers of the **STRATIM Platform**.

+Our people

+Solve complexity for the people around them everyday.
+Here’s the values we live by: